sainathvaskar69-lab/Linux-Bash-Scripting/README.md

 # Bash Scripting Learning & Projects 🚀

-Hello
+Hi
 I am a Computer Science student currently learning *Bash scripting* from scratch.
 This repository contains my *Bash practice scripts, small projects, and future improvements* as I grow in cybersecurity and scripting.

 ---

-##About Me
+## About Me

-- 🎓 Bachelor of Computer Science (2nd Year)
+-  Bachelor of Computer Science (2nd Year)
-- 🔐 Interested in *Cybersecurity*
+-  Interested in *Cybersecurity*
-- 🛡 Goal: Become a *Security Engineer / SOC Analyst*
+-  Goal: Become a *Security Engineer / SOC Analyst*
-- 🧑‍💻 Currently learning *Linux & Bash scripting*
+-  Currently learning *Linux & Bash scripting*

 ---

-##Why This Repository?
+## Why This Repository?

 I created this repository to: